YSFCforge/ysfc-forge/docs/REVERSE_ENGINEERING.md

 ### Performance Editor tool (UI gap)

-While the binary format is 100% mapped, the Performance Editor UI does not yet expose all parameters:
+While the binary format is mapped (all known parameters verified), the Performance Editor UI does not yet expose all parameters:

 - Multi-part performances — only Part 1's engine is currently shown
 - Drum parameter editor — structure mapped, UI not yet built